ElementsProject/libwally-core/README.md

 - `--enable-swig-java`.
 Enable the SWIG java (JNI) interface.
 After building, see `src/swig_java/src/com/blockstream/libwally/Wally.java` for the Java interface definition (default: no).

+NOTE: If you wish to run the tests you currently need to pass
+      the `--enable-swig-python` option.
+This requirement may be removed in a future release.

 ## Cleaning